How we are different

 Our vision is an Ethiopia free from poverty, in which every person has access to quality education, healthcare and a life of dignity.

 Our mission is to break the cycle of poverty in Ethiopia by enabling local communities to realise their potential.
 We want to contribute to Ethiopia achieving its target of becoming a middle-income country no longer reliant on foreign aid.

 - Change attitudes to the practice of harmful traditions

 - Assist adults and children living with disabilities to enable them to be active members of their communities

 - Promote quality education for all, especially those suffering from increased prohibitive factors such as disability or the death of parents and loved ones

 - Treat preventable yet destructive diseases such as Noma by supporting the identification and treatment of patients

 - Help the elderly lead dignified, secure and healthy lives

-In the Autumn of 1987, Sir Alec Reed returned from his first visit to Ethiopia.
-He saw what many people might expect - widespread hardship, suffering and poverty.
-He also saw passion, knowledge and ambition.
+In the autumn of 1987, Sir Alec Reed returned from his first visit to Ethiopia.
+He saw what many people might expect - widespread hardship, suffering and poverty – but he also saw passion, knowledge, and ambition.

-In 2011, Sir Alec received a knighthood for his services to charity.
-Cheshire Children's Services sent him a special thank you...
+In 2011, Sir Alec received a knighthood for his services to charity, and Cheshire Children's Services sent him a special thank you...